 The Company is committed to independent Board oversight.
 Pursuant to the Company's Corporate Governance Guidelines, all of the Company's directors (other than Messrs.
 Atkin and Childs) meet the standards of independence applicable to the Company.
-The Board has designated Steven F. Udvar-Hazy as Lead Independent Director, and the independent directors of the Company chose James L. Welch to succeed him as Lead Independent Director following the Meeting, as Mr. Udvar-Hazy is not standing for re-election in 2022.
+The Board has designated James L. Welch as Lead Independent Director.
 The Lead Independent Director is empowered to prepare agendas for and conduct meetings of the non-management directors, communicate with the Board Chair, disseminate information to the Board, and raise issues with management on behalf of the independent directors when appropriate.
-The Board's independent oversight function is enhanced by the fact that the Audit, Compensation,

-Nominating and Corporate Governance and Safety and Compliance Committees are comprised entirely of independent directors.
+The Board's independent oversight function is enhanced by the fact that the Audit, Compensation, Nominating and Corporate Governance and Safety and Compliance Committees are comprised entirely of independent directors.